Swapnil-1208/Swapnil-1208/README.md

-Hi, I am Swapnil Srivastava!
-I am currently pursuing Masters in Data Science from TU Dortmund, Germany.
-I am a Computer Science Engineer having 3 years of enriching experince in IBM India Pvt Ltd.
+Hello, I'm Swapnil Srivastava!
+As part of a scholarship opportunity, I am currently doing my master's thesis with Munich Re in Germany.
+I am a masters student at the Technical University of Dortmund, studying data science.
+I studied computer science for my B.Tech in India.
+I've worked in the field of data science for more than 3 years (India & Germany)
-I am currently looking for internships / part-times in the field of Data Science.
-You can reach me via LinkedIn: https://www.linkedin.com/in/swapnil-srivastava-52113a131/
+I'm currently seeking for full time opportunities in India, following my matsers program!
+You may connect with me on LinkedIn.: https://www.linkedin.com/in/swapnil-srivastava-52113a131/

 <!---